mhart/ai-to-the-world-mcp-workshop/README.md

 - Test your MCP server with Cloudflare AI Playground
 - Add descriptions to improve tool discoverability
 - Connect your deployed MCP server to Claude Desktop

+### Step 5: Adding Persistence with Cloudflare KV
+- Create a KV namespace using Wrangler
+- Build a simple todo list with persistent storage
+- Implement addTodo, listTodos, and completeTodo tools
+- Test your KV-powered tools in the Cloudflare AI Playground